Last Updated: 1st September, 2018

 St. Multose Church Kinsale is located just a short walk from Kinsale town centre.
 Built in the 1100's, it dates back to Norman times and is recorded as one of the oldest Protestant Churches in Ireland.
 The graveyard on the Church grounds are where several of the victims from the sinking of the Lusitania, which sunk off the Old Head of Kinsale in 1915, were buried.

 James Fort in Kinsale is an example of a Star Fort which was built to protect Kinsale town.
 The area around James Fort offers panaromic views of Kinsale and out to the sea, wonderful on a sunny day.
+It is free to visit and there is a little uneven ground to reach it but what a great historic sight, a short drive from Kinsale town.

 The Almshouses in Kinsale were built in the 1600's to house destitute people in the locality.